pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 ```

 # Wrap up
 In this guide, we built a new dataset by acquiring and then combining the NCAA women's basketball player information dataset with the Yahoo Sports player statistics dataset.
 In the next part, we'll lay the groundwork for data analysis by cleaning and preprocessing the combined player data.
-In future articles, we'll expand upon this dataset by engineering a few new features, create meaningful visualizations, and train a machine learning model.
+In future articles, we will cover feature engineering, data exploration, generating visualizations, selecting a machine learning model, and training that model.

 <div class="email-subscription-container"></div>